 Pure Beeswax Candles

-Most minimalist would love to have a Kindle Paperwhite.
+Most minimalists would love to have a Kindle Paperwhite.
 This Kindle Paperwhite is waterproof, light and thin, and the built-in adjustable light lets you read comfortably in bright sunlight, day and night.
-It can make reading even more enjoyable in bed, at the beach or while commuting to work.
+It can make reading even more enjoyable in bed, at the beach, or while commuting to work.